materialsproject/MPenv/README.rst

 Warnings
 --------

+1. If you are planning on running VASP or any other commercial code, make sure you have communicated your license to NERSC and have access to running it.
+The MPEnv will not give you access to any codes for which you are not a licensed user.

-1. This only works on NERSC
+2. This only works on NERSC

-2. This only works if your NERSC shell is BASH, not CSH.
+3. This only works if your NERSC shell is BASH, not CSH.
 Note that by default NERSC often sets CSH. **Seriously, BASH needs to be your DEFAULT shell.
 You cannot just start bash within CSH or virtualenv fails at NERSC.** To change your default shell, login to nim.nersc.gov, go to 'Logins by host', then 'change login shell', then change your shells.

-3. After creating your environment, you can't move or rename it.
+4. After creating your environment, you can't move or rename it.
 If you need to delete it see the instructions below.

 Part 1 - Install the MPenv code at NERSC and request an environment
 -------------------------------------------------------------------